aio-libs/aiohttp/docs/faq.rst

 3.4.2+ also.
 The reason is: `loop.is_closed` appears in 3.4.2+

-Again, it should be not an issue at 2016 Summer because all major distributions are switched to Python 3.5 nowdays.
+Again, it should be not an issue at 2016 Summer because all major distributions are switched to Python 3.5 now.

 How a middleware may store a data for using by web-handler later?